 Unfortunately, most of us have a limited budget for buying camping gear.
 If money is tight, synthetic sleeping bags are the cheaper option.
 A 20-30 degree synthetic sleeping bag that is light enough for backpacking usually costs somewhere between $150 and $200 depending on the features and quality.

-Down sleeping bags, on the other hand, start at around $200 for lower end 650 fill models.
-Higher end ultralight models with 850-900 fill down cost anywhere from $300-$500.
+Down sleeping bags, on the other hand, start at around $200 for lower-end 650 fill models.
+Higher-end ultralight models with 850-900 fill down cost anywhere from $300-$500.
 Down sleeping bags cost about twice as much as synthetic sleeping bags.
 If money is tight, you’re better off going with synthetic insulation.

 Because down is a byproduct of the food industry, you’d think it would be an inexpensive material.
 This isn’t the case.
 In recent years, down prices have increased substantially due to the increase in demand of down jackets and sleeping bags and a reduction of supply due to changing diets.
 China produces 70% of down.
 These days, people are eating more beef and fewer geese and ducks.
 This drives supply goes down so prices go up.
 Since 2009, goose down has become 5x more expensive.

 For example, 3 ounces of 850 fill goose down costs $38 at Ripstop by the Roll.
 To fill an average 20° down sleeping bag, you need around 16 ounces.
 That would cost over $200 for the insulation alone.
-Of course, manufactures aren’t paying this much with economies of scale.
+Of course, manufacturers aren’t paying this much with economies of scale.
 Still, down is expensive.

-Compressibility and Volume/Bulk
+Compressibility and Packed Size

 There are several benefits to having a more compressible and compact sleeping bag.
 Most importantly, you can store your sleeping bag in a less compressed state in your pack.
 This way, it lofts much faster when you’re ready to go to bed.
 For example, a loosely compressed down bag might take just a minute or two to fully loft.
 The same bag might take 5-10 minutes to fully loft if it was tightly compressed.
-On a cold night, you can crawl in and get warm sooner.
+On cold nights, you can crawl in and get warm sooner.

 As a bonus, your sleeping bag lasts longer when not stored overly compressed.
 The reason is that the insulation breaks down over time as you compress and decompress it.
 Eventually, it looses some of its insulation quality.